greg-raven/Uncommon-Sense/_posts/2018-09-03-equality-and-liberty.md

 layout: post
 categories:
     - demagogues
-tag: 'Johann Wolfgang von Goethe'
+tags: 'Johann Wolfgang von Goethe'
 ---

 Legislators and revolutionaries who promise equality and liberty at the same time are either psychopaths or mountebanks.